abhay27chauhan/Personal-Finance/mutual-fund-fact-sheet/mutual-fund-fact-sheet.md

 2. Exit load - This is the amount of money you will have to pay at the time of withdrawal.
 As you can see, there is a 1% load if you wish to withdraw before the completion of 1 year and no-load post that.
 ```

+## Riskometer

+Every AMC is supposed to self-asses the riskiness of the fund and lets the customers know about this.
+A small-cap fund should not be packaged as a low-risk fund and sold to the investors.

+Remember, the antidote for ‘risk’ in the mutual fund world is ‘time’; hence the longer you stay invested in a mutual fund, the safer it gets.